FTBF/ITA-BPM-firmware/README.md

 ### Incantation to convert firmware bit file to bin file

-The ZYNQ-7000 cannot be programmed director from the bit file, it must first be converted to a bin file.
+The ZYNQ-7000 cannot be programmed directly from the bit file, it must first be converted to a bin file.

 ```bootgen -image create.bif -arch zynq -o ./diode_BPM.bit.bin -w -process_bitstream bin```